Marianne Gullberg

 Marianne Gullberg is a Swedish psycholinguist specializing in second language acquisition, processing and the study of gesture.

 Education and career

 Gullberg carried out her doctoral research at Lund University between 1993 and 1997.
 After short-term positions there and at Kristianstad University, she took up a postdoctoral position at the Max Planck Institute for Psycholinguistics in Nijmegen in 2000, where she was appointed Senior Research Scientist in 2003.
 In 2008 she became a tenured associate professor at Radboud University Nijmegen, retaining her research role at the Max Planck Institute and co-founding the Nijmegen Gesture Centre alongside Aslı Özyürek.
 In 2010 she was appointed Professor of Psycholinguistics and Director of the Humanities Lab at Lund University.
+Gullberg is a Non-resident Long-term Fellow for Programmes in Languages and Cognitive Science at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Research

 Gullberg is known for her research on language acquisition and gesture.
 Her early work reacted against the theory-driven structuralism of Swedish general linguistics at the time by seeking to investigate language use.
 Gullberg's research has called into question stereotypes about gesture usage across cultures, such as the idea that Italians use more gestures than speakers of other languages.
 In her work she has drawn on electromagnetic articulography and EEG methods alongside the traditional methods of the humanities, and aims to make a contribution to second language teaching.